sunpy/sunpy/docs/guide/units-coordinates.rst

 make it straightforward to convert the same physical quantity into different units.

-In this section of the guide we will give a quick introduction to `astropy.units` and then demostrate how to use units with sunpy.
+In this section of the guide we will give a quick introduction to `astropy.units` and then demonstrate how to use units with sunpy.

 To use units we must first import them from Astropy.
 To save on typing we usually import units as ``u``::